apollographql/apollo/docs/source/tutorial/resolvers.md

 The code above shows the resolver functions for the `Query` type fields: `launches`, `launch`, and `me`.
 The first argument to our _top-level_ resolvers, `parent`, is always blank because it refers to the root of our graph.
 The second argument refers to any `arguments` passed into our query, which we use in our `launch` query to fetch a launch by its id.
 Finally, we destructure our data sources from the third argument, `context`, in order to call them in our resolvers.

+The single and double underscores don't have any special meaning in the code above.
+The convention is to use an underscore as a placeholder because the arguments are not being used.

 Our resolvers are simple and concise because the logic is embedded in the `LaunchAPI` and `UserAPI` data sources.
 We recommend keeping your resolvers thin as a best practice, which allows you to safely refactor without worrying about breaking your API.

 ### Run queries in the playground